jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/compute_expression_meanF.md

 Finally, let’s output our measurements for downstream analyses.
-Since only the SARS-CoV-2 data is going into the global epistasis models, we will output separate files, for all barcodes, and for barcodes containing SARS-CoV-2 targets only.
+Since only the SARS-CoV-2 data is going into the global epistasis models, we will output separate files, for all barcodes corresponding to wildtype of any homolog, and for barcodes containing SARS-CoV-2 targets only.
 We also report a relative expression metric, delta\_ML\_meanF, by subtracting the mean expression of WT and synonymous variants from each ML\_meanF metric.
 This should calibrate measurements between the two libraries for fitting joint global epistasis models, in which the average wildtype expression is different by a very small amount.
 We censor out the low meanF wildtype measurements from the computation of the mean WT expression and remove these delta\_ML\_meanF measurements for these low-fluorescence wildtype barcodes, because these are likely artifactual points and we don’t want them to drag down the perceived WT fluorescence, thereby aberrantly making many individual mutations seem to improve expression.
 The cutoffs for each library were picked so that the median and mean fluorescence of WT variants were beginning to converge (within 0.05), suggesting outlier effects were diminished.

 ``` r
 counts_filtered_lib1[,library:="lib1"]